Back

 Apple

-Now it’s hard to believe that there are some people who have never heard of Apple.
-It’s the №1 company in the world by market capitalization.
+Now, it’s hard to believe that some people have never heard of Apple.
+It’s the №1 tech company in the world by market capitalization.
 Products like iPod, iPad, iPhone, and iMac in their times revolutionized their markets.

 Steve Wozniak and Steve Jobs in 1976